taniavaldiviac/eDNAoccurrenceSDM/README.md

 # Marine mammal eDNA distribution

 The repository contains R code that can be utilized to acquire environmental layers, metadata processing from Hake sampling, and evaluate the spatial distribution of eDNA of different marine mammals using GAMs.
-The processing steps are divided into four parts.
+The processing steps are divided into three parts.

 **Step 1**: Get data from metadata